-- NV_INJ1, NV_INJ2, or NV_OBS1 well integrity failure,
+- LSH INJ1/LA OBS1 well integrity failure,

 - Injection well monitoring equipment failure (e.g., shut-off valve or pressure gauge, etc.),

 - Natural Disaster,

 - Fluid (non-CO2) leakage into a USDW,

 - CO2 leakage into USDW, or

 - Induced seismic event.

 Response actions will depend on the severity of the event(s) triggering an emergency response.
-Emergency events are categorized as shown in Table 1.
+"Emergency events" are categorized as shown in Table 1.

-Additional events have also been considered, but were accounted for in other sections, and are not anticipated to occur, or will be accounted for without a formal plan.
+Additional events have also been considered, and were accounted for in other sections, but not anticipated to occur, or will be accounted for without a formal plan.

-- Unanticipated emergency corrective action(s) needed on a well within the AoR - The ramifications of this have been addressed in the Financial Assurance section (Attachment 3: Financial Assurance, 2023). - Corrective action will be performed on an as needed basis.
+- Unanticipated emergency corrective action(s) needed on a well within the AoR. - The ramifications of this have been addressed in the Financial Assurance section (Attachment 03: Financial Assurance Plan, 2023). - Corrective action will be performed on an as needed basis.
 These actions will likely vary by situation.
-Response actions, prior to corrective action, will likely be the same as those applied to a CO2 or non-CO2 leak into an aquifer. - CO2 exposure in facility - Air quality monitors will be installed in enclosed spaces.
-Fans meant to remove the CO2 from these spaces will be activated if the CO2 rises above permissible exposure limits. - Metal leaching due to prolonged wetted CO2 exposure.
+Response actions, prior to corrective action, will likely be the same as those applied to a CO2 or non-CO2 leak into an aquifer. - CO2 exposure in capture or sequestration facility. - Air quality monitors will be installed in enclosed spaces.
+Fans meant to remove the CO2 from these spaces will be available.